stojg/recommend/README.md

 # Data mine

-This library makes it easy to find recommendations and similarities between different sets.
-One use case would be to recommend a list of music albums/artists to a user or an article that is similar to the current one the user is reading.
+This library makes it easier to find recommendations and similarities between different things.
+There are a couple of use cases for it:

+  * Recommend a list of music albums/artists to a user
+  * Recommend an article that is similar to the current one that a user is reading
+  * Find other users that have the same values as another user (think matchmaking ;)

 ## Installation